ElsevierSoftwareX/PyScratch/README.md

 ---
 ## Dependencies
 **Windows users**

-Go to the folder ".\Dependencies" and execute the "install_all.bat" to install every thing that you need to run.
+Go to the folder ".\Dependencies" and execute the "install_all.bat" to install everything that you need to run.

 **Linux users**

-Install/update the following libraries: pip opencv_python
+Install/update the following libraries:

+pip

+opencv_python

 PySide

 pandas

 matplotlib

 numpy

 ---
 ## Edit a file